sukykaur/AzureAUS/IaaS WebApp/Azure Security and Compliance Blueprint - AU-Protected IaaS WebApp Overview.md

 By implementing a secure VPN tunnel with Azure, a virtual private connection between an on-premises network and an Azure virtual network can be created.
 This connection takes place over the Internet and allows customers to securely &quot;tunnel&quot; information inside an encrypted link between the customer&#39;s network and Azure.
 Site-to-site VPN is a secure, mature technology that has been deployed by enterprises of all sizes for decades.
 The [IPsec tunnel mode](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2003/cc786385(v=ws.10)) is used in this option as an encryption mechanism.

 Because traffic within the VPN tunnel does traverse the Internet with a site-to-site VPN, Microsoft offers another, even more secure connection option.
-Azure ExpressRoute is a dedicated WAN link between Azure and an on-premises location or an Exchange hosting provider.
+Azure ExpressRoute is a dedicated WAN link between Azure and an on-premises location or an Exchange hosting provider and is considered a private network.
 As ExpressRoute connections do not go over the Internet, these connections offer more reliability, faster speeds, lower latencies, and higher security than typical connections over the Internet.
 Furthermore, because this is a direct connection of customer&#39;s telecommunication provider, the data does not travel over the Internet and therefore is not exposed to it.

 Best practices for implementing a secure hybrid network that extends an on-premises network to Azure are [available](https://docs.microsoft.com/azure/architecture/reference-architectures/dmz/secure-vnet-hybrid).

+### Azure Active Directory setup
+[Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-whatis) is essential to managing the deployment and provisioning access to personnel interacting with the environment.
+An existing Windows Server Active Directory can be integrated with Azure Active Directory in [four clicks](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect-get-started-express).

+Furthermore, [Azure Active Directory Connect](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect) allows customers to configure federation with on-premises [Active Directory Federation Services]( https://docs.microsoft.com/en-us/azure/active-directory/connect/active-directory-aadconnect-azure-adfs) and Azure Active Directory.
+With federation sign-in, customers can enable users to sign in to Azure Active Directory-based services with their on-premises passwords and without having to enter their passwords again while on the corporate network.
+By using the federation option with Active Directory Federation Services, you can deploy a new installation of Active Directory Federation Services, or you can specify an existing installation in a Windows Server 2012 R2 farm.

 ## Disclaimer